fmxsh/f3c/f3c-spec.md

 Block deliniation is where the data is deliniated to start and end on different lines.

-All types of data fall into one of two categories of data format: _inline_ or _block_ format.
+All types of data fall into one of two categories of data format: _inline format_ or _block format_.

 | Label           | Data type | Description                                 |
 | --------------- | --------- | ------------------------------------------- |